Yolololo15/Yolololo15.github.io/readme.md

+This is a modified version of Jcw87's c2-sans-fight, except with harder attacks.
+If you want to see any changes, please go to the gh-pages branch.
+I don't have Construct 2, so I'm not updating this branch.
+All I did was change the attacks, change some text... and clobber the "Infinite Loop Detected" function.
+So that's that.

 # Bad Time Simulator (Sans Fight)
 This project is a clone of the sans fight from [Undertale](http://undertale.com/).
 It was made with [Construct 2](https://www.scirra.com/construct2).